browserengineering/book/book/intro.md

 [^perhaps]: It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by a successor.
-Yet the web will stay the web.
+Yet the web will stay the web, because any successor format is sure to support a *superset* of functionality, and have the same fundamental structure.

-The key thing to understand is this grand experiment is [not over](change.md).
+The key thing to understand is this grand experiment is not over.
 The essence of the web will stay, but by building web browsers you have the chance to shape its future.

 Real browser codebases
 ======================

-So let me tell you what it's like to contribute.
-Some time during my first few months of working on Chrome, I came across the code implementing the [`<br>`][br-tag] tag---look at that, the good-old `<br>` tag, which I’ve used many times to insert newlines into web pages!
+So let me tell you what it's like to contribute to a browser.
+Some time during my first few months of working on Chrome, I came across the code implementing the[`<br>`][br-tag] tag---look at that, the good-old `<br>` tag, which I’ve used many times to insert newlines into web pages!
 And the implementation turns out to be barely any code at all, both in Chrome and in this book's simple browser.

 [br-tag]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br